gallexis/PyTorrent/README.md

 PyTorrent - Python BitTorrent
 ==========

-PyTorrent is a cli tool that download files from the BitTorrent network.
+PyTorrent is a cli tool that downloads files from the BitTorrent network.

 I wanted to make my own functional and straightforward program to learn how does BitTorrent protocol works and improve my python skill.